Up to 60% off sofas & mattresses — limited‑time deals.

 What felt best for side sleepers with shoulder sensitivity?

-Helix Midnight Luxe, with Casper The One as the budget fallback.
+Helix Midnight Luxe, with Casper One as the budget fallback.
+If you are shopping broadly, start with what mattress to buy.

 Which option ran coolest in our nightly use?

-Bear Elite Hybrid (Medium) was the quickest “cool surface” feel.
+Bear Elite Hybrid (Medium) gave the quickest cool-surface feel in our testing.

 Which model handled mixed back/side nights most consistently?

-Helix Midnight Luxe and Nolah Evolution (Luxury Firm).
+Helix Midnight Luxe and Nolah Evolution (Luxury Firm) were the most reliable across our rotation nights.

 Which is the simplest choice for a guest room?

-Casper The One, assuming edge-sitting and cooling aren’t priorities.
+Casper One, assuming edge-sitting and cooling are not top priorities.

 Previous post